The Best Argentina Itinerary: How to Spend 2 Weeks in Argentina

-I’ve visited Argentina 3 times, and on every trip, I discover something new to love about the country.
+I’ve visited Argentina three times, and on every trip, I’ve discovered something new to love about the country.

 Whether it’s the landscapes of Patagonia, the malbecs of Mendoza, or the parrillas (steakhouses) of Buenos Aires, Argentina is pretty epic!